From Art Direction to UI design: Why Building a Visually Game Identity Matters

 • Muted Gold and Green Tones: These colors, characteristic of Art Deco, add a sense of opulence tinged with decay, mirroring Rapture’s descent into chaos.

-By keeping the UI within the world’s aesthetic it helps players be immersed into its retro-futuristic atmosphere.
+By keeping the UI within the world’s aesthetic it helps players be immersed into its retro futuristic atmosphere.

-Persona 5: Pop Art Meets Rebellion
+Persona 5: Pop Art Rebellion

 Persona 5’s UI is as dynamic and energetic as the game itself.
 Its bold, stylish menus reflect the rebellious spirit of the characters and their fight against societal corruption: